 - Instill an emotional response that a normal image cannot

-- Create email content that’s personalised, trending and engaging
+- Create personalized email content, trending and engaging

 - Potential to increase CTR, Open, and Sales